Reap the Rewards of Proper Attic Ventilation

 Can be affected by many of the products used in the construction of your home as well as products used for cleaning and maintenance.
 Careful product selection during construction can significantly reduce dangerous off gassing by materials with a high voc content.

 Proper ventilation can be a huge factor in a homes performance.
 Poor ventilation can lead to moisture build up or condensation which can cause mold and other unwanted growths.
 This can have adverse effects that can cause respiratory ailments and other illnesses.
-Read more of this post
+Continue reading More Green Things to Know

 Green Things To Know